 A symptom is a sensation or perception of change related to health function experienced by an individual.
-Symptoms, such as fatigue, pain and nausea, may be classified based on their severity and perceived impact on function.
-Symptoms add to the burden of having a chronic disease, such as cancer, and affect virtually all aspects of life.
-They interfere with a person's mood, level of activity and ability to relate to others.
+Symptoms such as fatigue, pain, and nausea can be classified according to their severity and perceived impact on function.
+Symptoms add to the burden of having a chronic disease, such as cancer, and the affect virtually all aspects of life.
+Symptoms interfere with a person's mood, level of activity, and ability to relate to others.

 Our symptom assessment tools are understandable even by grade-school children, according to the Flesch scoring systems described below.